 If you’re starting from scratch, this will take you a minimum of 10 weeks, as Diamond is the 10th and final league.
 And to do it in 10 weeks, you will have to make sure you get promoted every single week.
 This can be tricky, but it’s not as tricky as actually winning a league.
 You simply need to finish in the top 10 every week and you’ll get promoted.

 This is the one that can elude even the most dedicated of Duolingo users.
-I’ve been using Duolingo every day for over 5 years and I’ve only just unlocked it!
+I’ve been using Duolingo every day for over 5 years and it took me ages to unlock it!

-To unlock the Legendary achievement, you need to win the Diamond League.
+To unlock the Unrivaled achievement, you need to win the Diamond League.

 The reason this is so challenging is because the XP totals are almost always enormous.
 Keeping up with those around you often encourages you to adopt some pretty bad habits, such as completing easy lessons over and over again in order to bag some easy XP.